+THEATER 411 COSTUMING FOR THE THEATER

+THEATER 413 COSTUME DYEING AND PAINTING

-THEATER 411 THEATER 413 COSTUMING FOR THE THEATER THEATER 414 COSTUME DRAPING AND ACCESSORIES THEATER 415 THEATER 416 COSTUME DESIGN FOR THE THEATRE THEATER 417 COSTUMER THEATER 419 THEATER 420 ADVANCED COSTUME ILLUSTRATION and Federal Loans.
+THEATER 414 COSTUME DRAPING AND ACCESSORIES

+THEATER 415 COSTUME DESIGN FOR THE THEATRE

+THEATER 416 MATERIALS AND METHODS FOR THE COSTUMER

+THEATER 417 COSTUMING FOR FILM

+THEATER 419 ADVANCED COSTUME ILLUSTRATION

+THEATER 420 COSTUMING ON SET

+No = Ineligible for Federal Pell and Cal Grant, FSEOG, Federal Work-Study, and Federal Loans.
 Please consult with Financial Aid Office on award eligibility.

-No = Ineligible for Federal Pell and Cal Grant, FSEOG, Federal Work-Study,